Eaglewing89/financial-news-rag/docs/text_processing_pipeline.md

 - [Project Specification](./project_spec.md)
 - [Model Details](./model_details.md)
 - [Technical Design](./technical_design.md)
-- [EODHD API Guide](./eodhd_api.md) (Primary source for article content)
+- [EODHD API Guide](./eodhd_api.md) (Primary source for article content and detailed SQLite schema)

 ---

 **This document is the authoritative reference for the text processing pipeline in the Financial News RAG system.
-All implementation and future design decisions should align with this pipeline.**
+All implementation and future design decisions should align with this pipeline, recognizing SQLite as the primary store for text at various stages.**